Cisco Service Control Overview

 This chapter provides a general overview of the Cisco Service Control solution.
 It introduces the Cisco service control concept and capabilities.

-It also briefly describes the hardware capabilities of the Cisco Service Control Engine (Cisco SCE) platform and the Cisco-specific applications that together compose the Cisco service control solution.
-This chapter contains the following sections:
+It also briefly describes the hardware capabilities of the service control engine (SCE) platform and the Cisco specific applications that together compose the total Cisco service control solution.

 •Cisco Service Control Solution

 •Cisco Service Control Capabilities

 •SCE Platform Description